HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Data Availability

 \section{Data Availability}

-USGS streamflow data are publicly available through the National Water Information System (NWIS) at \url{https://waterdata.usgs.gov/nwis}.
-Environment and Climate Change Canada hydrometric data are available at \url{https://wateroffice.ec.gc.ca/}.
-Processed datasets and code will be made available upon publication at [repository URL to be added].
+USGS streamflow observations are publicly available through the National Water Information System (NWIS) at \url{https://waterdata.usgs.gov/nwis}.
+Environment and Climate Change Canada hydrometric data are available through the Water Survey of Canada at \url{https://wateroffice.ec.gc.ca/}.
+Model weights, inference code, representative detection examples, and documentation describing the synthetic benchmark construction and Canadian station selection are available at \url{https://huggingface.co/Ejokhan/HydroGEM}.